Pump track: Bikes

 Since momentum, or speed, is gained by the rider pumping, such as on the down-slope of each roller, the best bikes to use have no suspension, which would absorb useful energy.
 Bikes usually have a rigid frame, such as BMX-style bikes, which most efficiently convert the rider's motions into forward thrust.
 Some bikes have been designed which are custom built for a pump track, with features such as an offset crank, which stabilizes the pedals, and lowers the rider's center of gravity.

 World Championship

-In 2018, Velosolutions teamed up with Red Bull and organized the pump track world championship.
-The world's best 67 riders from BMX and MTB raced at the world final in Arkansas.
-David Graf and Christa von Niederhäusern, both from Switzerland, were crowned the first ever Red Bull Pump Track World Champions.
-The series continued in 2019, with over 25 stops all around the world.
+In 2018, Velosolutions with Red Bull organized a pump track world championship.
+67 riders from BMX and MTB raced at a world final in Arkansas.
+David Graf and Christa von Niederhäusern, both from Switzerland, were crowned the first Red Bull Pump Track World Champions.
+The series continued in 2019, with 25 international stops.